 A disturbing lack of transparency

 The LAPD has claimed that they have released the two videos so far in the interest in transparency.
 But if that were true, why do the videos look more like professionally produced films than in-the-moment videos?
 “Rather than act in a spirit of transparency,” Mr. Taylor said at a press conference, the police “have turned it into a public relations effort to shine the most favorable light on the actions of the officers that were involved in this shooting.
-They want to control the narrative,” reports the Chicago Sun Times.
+They want to control the narrative.”

-As Mr. Taylor explained to KTLA 5, “the officers in the pursuit car had no tactical plan, got out of the vehicle — already having made up their minds to fire their weapons.
+As Mr. Taylor explained, “the officers in the pursuit car had no tactical plan, got out of the vehicle — already having made up their minds to fire their weapons.
 Without assessing the background that confronted them, they shot towards the direction of Trader Joe’s.
 [There were] at least four or five visible people in front of the store and on the side of the store” when the shots were fired, plus people and cars around the front of the store.

 Why did the LAPD fire in the direction of civilians?
 And why won’t they release the raw footage currently in their possession?
-The family of Mely Corado has issued a plea to have the footage released, but so far, that evidence has not been forthcoming.
-At this time, the family is unsure whether or not it will pursue legal action; their response may hinge on what the raw videos show.
+The family of Mely Corado has issued a plea to have the footage released, and even years later that evidence has not been forthcoming.

 Mely Corado “was a very special person who loved her family and friends,” Mely’s father said at a press conference.
 “We are devastated by her loss.
 We have many questions about how Mely died but we don’t have any answers.”

 We are committed to getting those answers for Mr. Corado, for Mely’s family, and for the people of Los Angeles.
-The release of these highly-edited videos is too cute by half; it is neither transparent nor just.
+We have not forgotten about Mely and her family and we will never stop fighting for her.
 At Taylor & Ring, we fight for what is right, and what the LAPD is doing by withholding the raw footage is not right.
 We have taken on the LAPD before; we promise you that we won’t back down.

 Our team is committed to finding justice for Mely Corado and her family, the way we have always fought for justice for our clients.
-To learn more about us or our services, or to schedule a free consultation with one of our injury lawyers in Los Angeles, please call 310.776.6390 or fill out our contact form.
+To learn more about us or our services, or to schedule a free consultation with one of our injury lawyers in Los Angeles, please call our offices today or fill out our contact form.